 Ref Action Responsibility By When AC1 Agree and implement changes to equity mandates following production of proposals by Border to Coast (subject to agreement by other investors).
 Assistant Director - Investment Strategy Completed AC2 Consider whether further changes are required to the structure of equity products, including implementing further exclusions in the light of the impact of the changes made under AC1 and whether they are achievable given SYPA's current product mix and other investment beliefs.
-Assistant Director - Investment Strategy By December 2024 to contribute to the 2025 Strategy Review AC3 Continue to seek tightening of the voting guidelines in relation to climate issues and actively review potential votes in relation to climate issues Director Annually as part of Border to Coast Policy Review and as necessary.
+Assistant Director - Investment Strategy As part of the 2025 strategy review AC3 Continue to seek tightening of the voting guidelines in relation to climate issues and actively review potential votes in relation to climate issues Director Annually as part of Border to Coast Policy Review and as necessary.
 AC4 Work within the Border to Coast partnership to achieve clearer success criteria for climate related engagements with clearer escalation of consequences up to and including divestment or denial of debt in the event of engagement not meeting those criteria.
-Director Ongoing process feeding into the annual Border to Coast Policy Review AC4 Consider the approach to Net Zero for Fixed Income Portfolios in the light of emerging data and undertake the identified actions set out in this Action Plan Director & Assistant Director - Investment Strategy During 2023-24 AC5 Support the further development of a "green bonds" product by Border to Coast Director Decision as to launch of product by end of 2023-24
+Director Ongoing process feeding into the annual Border to Coast Policy Review AC4 Consider the approach to Net Zero for Fixed Income Portfolios in the light of emerging data and undertake the identified actions set out in this Action Plan Director & Assistant Director - Investment Strategy Initial assessment completed.
+Results to be reflected in the nest strategy review AC5 Support the further development of a "green bonds" product by Border to Coast Assistant Director Investment Strategy Ongoing discussion with decision as to launch of product by end of 2024

-AC6 Identify through the work being carried out on data any particularly carbon negative alternative investments and consider whether any action is possible Director This action will now be taken as part of a deep dive into the legacy alternatives AC7 Engage Border to Coast in discussion over the best means to achieve a positive bias to supporting the low carbon transition within the alternatives portfolios Assistant Director - Investment Strategy Completed - Climate Opportunities Fund being provided in Series 2 Discussions to begin about further "tilts" as a result of Strategy Review during 2023 AC8 Work with Abdn to identify and initiate a programme of improvements to the environmental performance of the commercial property portfolio Director Completed property level action plans in place and being reported.
+AC6 Identify through the work being carried out on data any particularly carbon negative alternative investments and consider whether any action is possible Director This action will now be taken as part of a deep dive into the legacy alternatives AC7 Engage Border to Coast in discussion over the best means to achieve a positive bias to supporting the low carbon transition within the alternatives portfolios Assistant Director - Investment Strategy Completed - in addition to the Climate Opportunities Fund side car vehicles have now been provided for renewable and natural capital.
+AC8 Work with Abrdn to identify and initiate a programme of improvements to the environmental performance of the commercial property portfolio Director Completed property level action plans in place and being reported.
 AC9 Deliver intended outcomes of Project Chip in terms of the climate opportunities within the agricultural portfolio.
-Director Ongoing from March 2023.
+Director Project Chip transaction completed.
+Monitoring of progress will now be an ongoing issue.